Teak vs Acacia — Which is the Right Choice for Outdoor Furniture?

 "Teak and acacia are two of the most popular hardwoods used in outdoor furniture, and both are excellent choices for various reasons," says Victoria Fletcher, a senior buyer for outdoor furniture brand Garden Trading.
 "However, while they share similarities in durability and aesthetic appeal, each wood has distinct characteristics that might make one a better option depending on the specific needs of the user."

-But which of the two is better when it comes to wood furniture?
+But which of the two is the best wood for outdoor furniture?
 Overall, teak is often considered better quality due to its extraordinary durability, minimal maintenance needs, and long-term value.
-However, acacia offers a strong alternative for those looking for a more budget-friendly option without sacrificing too much in terms of durability or aesthetics.
+However, Acacia offers a strong alternative for those looking for a more budget-friendly option without sacrificing too much in terms of durability or aesthetics.

-Here's a break down of their pros and cons so you can make an informed decision with your
+Here's a breakdown of their pros and cons so you can make an informed decision.

 Teak vs Acacia: Which Wood is Best For Your Needs?

-Both teak and acacia make great woods for outdoor furniture use, and are comparable in terms of being hardwoods that are both durable options.
+Both teak and acacia make great woods for garden furniture use, and are comparable in terms of being hardwoods that are both durable options.

 "Teak is revered for its unparalleled durability, resistance to water, and natural oils that make it incredibly low maintenance," says Victoria.
 "Its golden-brown hue ages gracefully to a silvery-grey patina, making it a timeless choice for outdoor spaces.